 Those sickened in this outbreak and the family of the person killed have the right to sue for compensation.
 A Listeria lawsuit will provide access to corporate information that can help uncover how the product got contaminated and why the tainted product was sold to unsuspecting consumers.

-Attorneys Fred Pritzker, Brendan Flaherty and Ryan Osterholm are investigating this outbreak and can be contacted using our FREE consultation form (click here) or by calling 1-888-377-8900 (toll free).
+Attorney Fred Pritzker is investigating this outbreak and can be contacted using our FREE consultation form (click here) or by calling 1-888-377-8900 (toll-free).

 FDA Recall Information

 Dole Fresh Vegetables, Inc., is temporarily suspending operations at its Springfield, Ohio production facility, and is voluntarily withdrawing from the market all Dole-branded and private label packaged salads processed at that location, according to an FDA announcement dated January 22, 2016.
 The packaged salads produced in this facility were sold under various brand names including:

 - Simple Truth